euphy/polargraph_server_polarshield_esp32/README.md

 - util.ino

 and
-- polargraph_server_polarshield.ino
+- polargraph_server_polarshield_esp32.ino

-which is named for the project.
+which is named for the project and has a whole load global variables in it, as Arduino projects are wont to have.

-The other source files include the extended functionality available on ATMEGA2560 boards and the Polarshield.

 The file called impl_ps contains implementations of a few functions, and also contains the extended impl_executeCommand(...) which is the jumping-off point for those